 Cheaper options tend to have lower refresh rates and lower resolutions.
 These are two extremely important components of a VR headset, and compromising on either one for the sake of some cash savings is simply not worth it.
 If you have never tried a VR headset before, the cheaper options may be worth trying first to see how you feel with one on.

 However, if you are at all serious about sim racing, you will definitely want to opt for one of the more expensive options.
 This is purely because they tend to be designed for more immersive gaming, and that is the overall goal with sim racing after all.
-So, don’t cut corners with VR headsets, as the cheaper options on the market are generally not worth it.
+So, don’t cut corners with VR headsets, as the cheaper options on the market are generally not worth it, but there are still some reasonable, relatively budget friendly VR setups for sim racing.

 2. Don’t Just Go For The Widest FOV